samheutmakerdfs/run-book-template/run-book-template.md

 ### Log aggregation solution

-> What log aggregation & search solution will be used?

-_(e.g. The system will use the existng in-house ELK cluster.
-2000-6000 messages per minute expected at normal load levels)_
+_The system will use Logstash for transport logs to an existing in-house Elastic Search cluster_

 ### Log message format

 > What kind of log message format will be used?
 Structured logging with JSON? `log4j` style single-line output?

-_(e.g. Log messages will use log4j compatible single-line format with wrapped stack traces)_
+Log messages will use log4j compatible multi-line format with wrapped stack traces

 ### Events and error messages

 > What significant events, state transitions and error events may be logged?

-_(e.g. IDs 1000-1999: Database events; IDs 2000-2999: message bus events; IDs 3000-3999: user-initiated action events; ...)_
+_All successful and unsuccessful requests as well as expections will be logged._

 ### Metrics